Send us an email: firstname.lastname@example.org

 A General Risk Assessment identifies the hazards, risks, type of risk, people at risk and control measures for managing the risk.
 It is a legal requirement under section 19 of the Safety, Health and Welfare at Work Act 2005.
 It should accompany the Safety Statement.
 There are also other specific risk assessments carried out for certain functions and this include but are not limited to the following.

-VDU / DSE Risk Assessment - An ergonomic assessment of a habitual computer user’s workstation and work equipment.
+VDU / DSE Risk Assessment - An ergonomic assessment of a habitual computer users workstation and work equipment.
+These risk assessments are a legal requirement for all users who spend 1 continuous hour (on average) or more per day at their workstation

 Every employer in Ireland irrespective of employee number must have a Risk Assessment.